JvZanten05/IER_2022/Read_me.txt

 Also, the students were asked to perform a physical activity self-evaluation.
 The data was then processed with the python file: Data_filterer.
 Here are the Rows with a NaN in one of the columns excluded from the dataset.
-Also, the rows with NaN were soter for an easy extraction overview. then statistical analysis was performed with SPSS 26.
+Also, the rows with NaN were soter for an easy extraction overview. in SPSS Only the independent smaple T-test was performed This test was done with SPSS 26. the boxplots were generated using Excel.

 3. Data specific information
 The dataset includes: